[This article first appeared here in March 2019. It has been revised and expanded.]

 Another great project to launch in springtime is adding non-plant landscape features such as walkways, patios, retaining walls, stone borders and such.
 Maybe even a fountain or some other type of water feature!
 These projects can be quite involved and labor-intensive, but this is all the more reason why taking advantage of the spring weather makes sense for these tasks.

-Of course, while digging things up or planting new ones, pruning and trimming, and all the other assorted tasks and landscaping projects can be fun it can also improve your outdoor areas, But in the process of all this outdoor spring activity you will find that you are also generating a great deal of yard waste and debris.
+Of course, while digging things up or planting new ones, pruning and trimming, and all the other assorted tasks and landscaping projects can be fun it can also improve your outdoor areas.
+But, as we noted previously, in the process of all this outdoor activity you will find that you are also generating a great deal of yard waste and debris.

 What all this adds up to is a potentially large amount of debris and junk that needs to be gotten rid of!
 And, for many people, this becomes a major task in itself.

 If you don't own a truck that is already a problem.
 And, even if you do have a truck - or one you can borrow - you still have the chore of loading it, hauling the junk and debris off-site, and then finding a good place to dispose of it all.

 In all likelihood, this place is going to be the county or municipal landfill, or dump.

 And, while you can certainly go this route, the fees for dumping along with any restrictions that can keep you from dumping some of your items make it an expensive one.
 Most landfills will not take anything that is toxic or hazardous such as treated wood, for example.

 Old building materials that have any lead paint or asbestos will be prohibited.
 And you may even be required to separate your loads so that recyclable materials and materials that can be composted are in different loads.